kubeflow/website/content/en/docs/started/introduction.md

 comprehensive ML toolkit fot the entire ML lifecycle.
 This includes the standalone components coupled with these integrations and management tools:

-- [**Central Dashboard**](/docs/components/central-dash/overview/) for easy navigation and management.
+- [Kubeflow Notebooks](/docs/components/notebooks/overview) for interactive data exploration and model development.

-- Multi-user capabilities and access management with [Kubeflow Profiles](/docs/components/central-dash/profiles/).
+- [Central Dashboard](/docs/components/central-dash/overview/) for easy navigation and management with [Kubeflow Profiles](/docs/components/central-dash/profiles/) for access control.
 - Additional tooling for data management (PVC Viewer), visualization (TensorBoards), and more.

 The Kubeflow Platform can be installed via